chhu0830/NCTU.108-1.program-security/README.md

     the web server will treat this file as php file and execute it because `apache` server will keep finding the file extension from the back until it find a valid one.
+After upload the file, access the uploaded file with `https://edu-ctf.csie.org:10156/upload/<filename>`

 ## [Lab 0x04] EzLFI